flojoy-ai/docs/docs/instruments-wiki/Digital Attenuator/LDA-602Q/LDA-602Q.md

 from qcodes import Station
 from qcodes_contrib_drivers.drivers.Vaunix_LDA import LDA

-# Create a station to hold the instrument
+# Create a station to hold the instruments
 station = Station()

 # Connect to the LDA-602Q Digital Attenuator